Workload Autoscaler automatically scales your workload requests up or down to ensure optimal performance and cost-effectiveness.

 Metrics collection and recommendation generation

-CAST AI needs to process metrics to generate recommendations, so you must install a metrics server.
+Cast AI needs to process metrics to generate recommendations, so you must install a metrics server.

 Recommendations are regenerated every 30 minutes.
 The default configuration is maximum usage over 24 hours with 10% overhead for memory and 80th percentile usage over 24 hours for CPU.